 You just don’t want to go through the paramedical.
 Not everyone likes doctors, needles, or peeing in a cup

-no-medical life insurance policies?
+no medical life insurance policies?

 Many are enticed by the path of least resistance, but it can cost you in the long run.
-Non-medical life insurance policies are attractive as they cut down on the process involved in obtaining life insurance.
+No medical life insurance policies are attractive as they cut down on the process involved in obtaining life insurance.
 However, they may not be the best product for you just because they are easier.

 life insurance policy?

 Do the research and shop around.
-Though there are many companies that offer simplified life insurance policies in Canada, we urge you to speak to an advisor so you are informed of the risk you are taking by applying for one.
+Though there are many companies that offer simplified issue life insurance policies in Canada, we urge you to speak to an advisor so you are informed of the risk you are taking by applying for one.

 You want to avoid being turned down for life insurance; it’s the insurance equivalent of a negative rating on your credit score.
 It leads to red flags and additional questions when you apply for life insurance in the future.